Mu2e/EventNtuple/utils/rooutil/README.md

 RooUtil is a utility class to help analyze the EventNtuple in ROOT-based analysis frameworks.
 It handles all the ROOT and provides user-friendly classes that allow for coherent looping through parallel branches.

 This documentation contains quick references.
-A thorough set of tutorial exercises are in the [Tutorial repo](https://github.com/Mu2e/Tutorial/AnalysisTools/)
+For a tutorial see the [Analysis Tools Tutorial](https://mu2ewiki.fnal.gov/wiki/Analysis_Tools_Tutorial)

 ## ```RooUtil``` Class
 The constructor takes two arguments: